Top 10 Best Ballet Variations for Every Dancer

 Sleeping Beauty’s Lilac Fairy

 The Lilac Fairy from Sleeping Beauty is a quintessential variation for every ballerina.
-This piece demands good balance and an artistic interpretation to bring the character to life.
+This piece demands balance and an artistic interpretation to bring the character to life.
 The dancer must exhibit technical precision and an ethereal quality that captures the essence of this benevolent fairy.

 Don Quixote’s Kitri